-Navigate the concerns for higher risk populations and consider how to incorporate high- risk employee profiles (e.g. over 60 years old, known medical conditions that are at higher risk) following EEOC guidance on protected classes Recommend or require employees to wear personal face coverings at work (check with applicable local and state requirements) Review reasonable accommodation program guidelines Man agement of Change physic to redu employees will likely expect there to be changes in policies, protocols, and even the cal workspace following the pandemic shutdown.
-The following actions may be considered uce anxiety about returning to work and ensure that employees know what to expect, and till be relevant to essential workplaces that did not fully shut down during the pandemic: Maintain timely and frequent communication with employees about policy and design changes Cross-train workers to perform essential functions so the workplace can operate even if key workers are absent Solicit open feedback on challenges and take action, as appropriate, while communicating back to employees the rationale as to why or why not action was taken Convey in detail why certain protocol and design changes were adopted Provide virtual work support to encourage continued virtual collaboration Engage in virtual training to introduce employees to new protocols and patterns of behavior before they return to a physical workplace and ensure a method for acknowledgment that the training has been completed prior to returning to the workplace Inform and train employees in any new organizational roles and responsibilities that have been instituted as precautionary measures against reinfection Develop cross-training plans for potential fluctuation in the workforce (e.g., employees out for quarantine periods or due to leaves of absence) to ensure business continuity, and communicate appropriately to help employees understand their revised job responsibilities Develop a process to effectively track employees who may be out for an extended period, and their tentative return dates for continuity purposes Develop plans for crucial leadership continuity should leaders be impacted and out of office due to COVID-19.
+Most workers will likely expect there to be changes in policies, protocols, and even the physical workspace following the pandemic shutdown.
+The following actions may be considered to reduce anxiety about returning to work and ensure that workers know what to expect, and may still be relevant to essential workplaces that did not fully shut down during the pandemic:

-Create (or maintain) a web page for employees dedicated to COVID-19 (e.g., international contents of the conte memos, pay codes, EAP/HR links, etc.) and keep it updated
+- Maintain timely and frequent communication with workers about policy and design changes - Cross-train workers to perform essential functions so the workplace can operate even if key workers are absent - □ Solicit open feedback on challenges and take action, as appropriate, while communicating back to workers the rationale as to why or why not action was taken - Convey in detail why certain protocol and design changes were adopted - D Provide virtual work support to encourage continued virtual collaboration - Engage in virtual training to introduce workers to new protocols and patterns of behavior before they return to a physical workplace and ensure a method for acknowledgment that the training has been completed prior to returning to the workplace - □ Inform and train workers in any new organizational roles and responsibilities that have been instituted as precautionary measures against reinfection - Develop cross-training plans for potential fluctuation in the workforce (e.g., workers out for quarantine periods or due to leaves of absence) to ensure business continuity, and communicate appropriately to help workers understand their revised job responsibilities - Develop a process to effectively track workers who may be out for an extended period, and their tentative return dates for continuity purposes - Develop plans for crucial leadership continuity should leaders be impacted and out of office due to COVID-19.

-□ Notify employees when updates are made to a web page for communications on COVID-19, and highlight those changes
+- □ Create (or maintain) a web page for workers dedicated to COVID-19 (e.g., internal memos, pay codes, EAP/HR links, etc.) and keep it updated - Notify workers when updates are made to a web page for communications on COVID-19, and highlight those changes